ExpressionEngine/ExpressionEngine-User-Guide/source/bugs_and_security_reports/index.rst

 Reporting Bugs
 --------------

 Found a bug?
 Report it as an issue on our public GitHub repo.
-See the `Contributing Guidelines <https://github.com/EllisLab/ExpressionEngine/blob/stability/CONTRIBUTING.md>`_
+See the `Contributing Guidelines <https://github.com/EllisLab/ExpressionEngine/blob/stability/CONTRIBUTING.md>`_.

-.. note:: If you have a **security issue** to report, please submit to our security and disclosure platform over at [HackerOne](https://hackerone.com/expressionengine). **DO NOT** open an issue on GitHub or post publically.
+.. note:: If you have a **security issue** to report, please submit to our security and disclosure platform over at `HackerOne <https://hackerone.com/expressionengine>`_. **DO NOT** open an issue on GitHub or post publically.
 Not sure if it's a security bug?
 Read on!

 Security Reporting Guidelines